-Though it may seem that we live in an unprecedented age of Instagram-obsessed dinnermania, the reality is that people have always been creatively driven and inspired by food.
+It might seem like we live in an unprecedented age of Instagram-obsessed dinnermania, but the reality is that people have always been creatively driven and inspired by food.
 Our appetites are constantly affecting culture.
-For as long as we’ve been expressing ourselves artistically, food has featured at some stage.
+For as long as we’ve been expressing ourselves artistically, food has featured.

-While the inspiration that food provides is nothing newsworthy, art’s relationship with food is not a static one.
-The line at which food and art intersect is constantly shifting, influencing how we view practitioners on both sides of the divide.
+While the inspiration that food provides is nothing newsworthy, art’s relationship with food is not static.
+The line at which food and art intersect is constantly shifting, influencing how we view creatives on both sides of the divide.
 Looking at how these two industries interact reveals some interesting insights into the drivers behind our current foodie obsession and how both our food and art might look in the future.

 There are many reasons why food appeals as an artistic subject.
 As something essential to survival, it can be understood and appreciated by a wide audience.
 You don’t need a raft of background knowledge to recognise a bowl of fruit.

 Because of this universality, food is a great metaphor for conveying all types of meaning.
 Artists have used it to show “real” scenes, as in Roman mosaics and frescoes, as well as the more metaphorical still-lifes of the Dutch and Flemish Masters.
 How an artist chooses to depict food can have a multiplicity of meaning, from showing off wealth and power to advocating abstinence.
 It’s this flexibility that has inspired artists to continue revisiting the subject for centuries.

 Some artists are not content with “traditional” depictions of food.
 It could be argued that the unique and often challenging work of these particular individuals has done more to influence our relationship with produce than anything else.
 An early example of an artist incorporating food in a totally unprecedented way is the Italian Renaissance painter Giuseppe Arcimboldo.